Shape-induced pairing of spheroidal squirmers: Conclusions

-\textit{Conclusions}.
 We have shown that non-spherical active particles can form bound pairs through far-field hydrodynamic interactions.
-A surprising finding of our work is that squirmers with non-axisymmetric slip may be capable of pairing behaviors that are \textit{not} obtainable for axisymmetric squirmers.
+A surprising finding of our work is that squirmers with non-axisymmetric surface slip may be capable of pairing behaviors that are \textit{not} obtainable for squirmers with axisymmetric slip.

 We restricted our consideration to swimmers moving in the plane containing their center-to-center vector (the $xy$ plane).
 For non-axisymmetric particles defined by Eq. \ref{eq:delta}, a $90^{\circ}$ rotation of both particles around their $\hat{d}$ axes will invert the sign of $\delta$.
 Therefore, when head-to-head bound states, aligned with $x$, are stable against perturbations in the $xy$ plane, they will be unstable in the $yz$ plane.
 However, our quasi-2D assumption is realized in most active matter experiments.
 For head-to-tail pairs of axisymmetric particles, the stability conditions found here apply to general three-dimensional motions.